-Make a simple and elegant Christmas Embroidery Hoop Wreath in minutes that can be easily transformed from season to season!
+Make a simple and elegant DIY Christmas Embroidery Hoop Wreath in minutes that can be easily transformed from season to season!

 Happy Sunday my friends!
 I hope you’ve had a wonderful weekend!
 While I didn’t achieve my goal of finishing my Christmas decorating this weekend, I got to go to Ohio State’s last home game of the year and I made a fun Christmas wreath for my front door.
 So I’ll consider this weekend a win!

 You guys!
 You know how I love a twofer, right?
 I loved my embroidery hoop fall wreath with wood slices so much that I couldn’t bring myself to pack it up with the rest of the fall decor so I decided to transform it into a Christmas embroidery hoop wreath!